CovertLab/borealis/README.md

 ## More detail on the Borealis components

-These components can be used separately.
+The Borealis components can be used separately.
 Together they enable running FireWorks workflows in Google Cloud.